floriandejonckheere/powerampd/README.md

 - Error handling: the command resulting error is always printed
 - Encoding: special characters are handled better
+- Consume mode is not supported in Poweramp

 Poweramp repeat mode mapping is as follows: